I’d been dreaming of taking time off from the corporate world and travelling continuously for years.

 How would I manage to fit everything I needed in a backpack?

 What if I loved it so much I didn’t want to come back?

 The above was just the tip of the proverbial iceberg.
 As someone who grapples with anxiety, the swirl of ‘what if’s’ felt too overwhelming to seriously consider it as an option.

-Plus, I liked working in digital marketing and living in London.
+Plus, I liked working at ad agencies, and living in London.
 It was a life I’d dreamed of having for so many years.

 And yet, I was deeply, unsettlingly unhappy.